jsenv/importmap-node-module/readme.md

 ### entryPointsToCheck

-_entryPointsToCheck_ is a boolean parameter.
-When enabled _writeImportMapFiles_ will try to resolve import found in js files.
+_entryPointsToCheck_ is an array composed of string representing file relative urls.
+Each file is considered as an entry point using the import mappings.
+For each entry point, _writeImportMapFiles_ will check if import can be resolved and repeat this process for every static and dynamic import.

+_entryPointsToCheck_ is optional.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"